Incoming Executive Director of University Communications Amy Jessee has already mapped out her first days on the job.

 “This education is one that really launches a lifetime of learning,” she said.
 “It gives you the potential to see things from a variety of perspectives.”

 As a sophomore, Jessee began working for the precursor to the department she will now lead, University Communications.
 She started as a news clipper, tracking media mentions.
 But mentors within the department soon recognized her value as a contributor, particularly as the institution underwent its name change from Mary Washington College to the University of Mary Washington.

 Jessee’s role with the department grew to encompass writing and editing, handling media inquiries, and managing the university website.
 After graduation, she stayed on full time for a year before leaving for graduate school at Clemson.

 There, she and husband John Ridout, a fellow 2006 Mary Washington alum, both earned graduate degrees.
 He holds a Ph.D. and works as a transportation planner.
 They have two children.

 Mary Washington is fortunate to bring back a communicator with Jessee’s unique combination of professional and personal experience, said UMW Chief of Staff Jeffrey McClurken.

-“As an alumna, as an accomplished communications leader, and as a someone with great familiarity with public liberal arts and sciences institutions, Amy brings knowledge, experience and insight with her as she starts this new role,” McClurken said.
+“As an alumna, as an accomplished communications leader, and as someone with great familiarity with public liberal arts and sciences institutions, Amy brings knowledge, experience and insight with her as she starts this new role,” McClurken said.
 “I look forward to working with her and the University Communications team to tell the Mary Washington story.”